 House sits can be found in both the countryside and popular city destinations, such as London, Paris, New York and Sydney.
 They can span anything from a few days to a few months, sometimes even longer.
 Some countries are definitely more popular than others, but new locations are popping up all the time.

-By the end of this year as long term house sitters we will have house sat in Australia, Fiji, England, Mexico, Nicaragua, Panama, Botswana and Barbados.
-Next year we will be spending four months in St Vincent in the Caribbean and a month in Thailand.
+By the end of last year, as long term house sitters, we had house sat in Australia, Fiji, England, Mexico, Nicaragua, Panama, Botswana and Barbados.
+This year we will be spending four months in St Vincent in the Caribbean and a month in Thailand.